PetreThePunk/FOSSHACK/README.md

 FOSSHACK
 ========

-A game for the Mozilla Firefox
+A game for the Mozilla FirefoxOS